Computer Station Nation is reader-supported.

 How long do gaming mouse switches last before double-clicking?

-Omron D2FC-F-7N switches are rated for approximately 10 million clicks.
-At 5-10 clicks per minute in average gaming play, that translates to 100-200 hours of active use before approaching the rated lifespan.
-Heavy gamers who click significantly more (in RTS or MOBA games, click counts per hour can be 5-10x higher) may see switch issues in 1-2 years.
-Lighter users can see 4-6 years from the same switches.
-The failure is not sudden — switch bounce starts intermittently and worsens over months.
+Omron D2FC-F-7N switches are rated for about 10 million clicks.
+At an average 5–10 clicks per minute of active gaming, that’s 100–200 hours before you’re near the rated lifespan.
+Heavy RTS and MOBA players who click much more frequently can see switch issues within 1–2 years.
+Lighter users might get 4–6 years out of the same switches.
+It’s not sudden — switch bounce starts intermittently and gets worse over months.

 Does the double-click issue only affect left click?